njahromi/Proposal-Genie/README.md

 - `GET /rfp/export/{run_id}` - proposal markdown output.
 - `GET /health` - health check.

-## Notes for portfolio use
+## Notes for contributors
-- The code is intentionally modular for interview walkthroughs.
+- The code is intentionally modular
 - You can swap in real OpenAI/Anthropic SDK calls inside `LLMClient._simulate_or_call`.
 - You can replace in-memory vector retrieval with Chroma/Pinecone and connect LangSmith/Ragas instrumentation.